 Political and geo-political events together with concerns about the timing and efficacy of the new administration's policies have restored glitter to gold in 2017.
 A fall below $1,230 is very bearish; above $1,300, bullish; above $1.362, very bullish.

 Gold below $1,285 per ounce-level is a tempting "buy."

 (please do your own research, markets can turn on you faster than a feral cat!)

 * My pre-election October range for gold price was $1,240 to $1,320 per ounce, Winter 2016 Edition of the Mining Quarterly:

 Storms Never Last: Positive News for Gold, Oil & Copper

-Here's a new chart to watch.
+Here's a chart to watch for 2017.
 Click on the image for a larger size:

 Colonel Possum & Mariana